Zaid-Ajaj/the-elmish-book/chapters/scaling/multi-page-routing.md

         { defaultState with CurrentPage = nextPage }, Cmd.map LoginMsg loginCmd

     | Url.Overview ->
-        defaultState, Router.navigate("login")
+        defaultState, Router.navigate("login", HistoryMode.ReplaceState)

     | Url.Logout ->
-        defaultState, Router.navigate("/")
+        defaultState, Router.navigate("/", HistoryMode.ReplaceState)

     | Url.NotFound ->
         { defaultState with CurrentPage = Page.NotFound }, Cmd.none
 ```
 The highlighted line shows how requirement (6) can be enforced.
-Once the application starts up, we know for sure that the `User = Anonymous` which means if the application happened to start with an initial URL that is pointing to the Overview page, it will immediately redirect the user to Login page instead as a result of the `Router.navigate("login")` command.
+Once the application starts up, we know for sure that the `User = Anonymous` which means if the application happened to start with an initial URL that is pointing to the Overview page, it will immediately redirect the user to Login page instead as a result of the `Router.navigate("login", HistoryMode.ReplaceState)` command.
+We use the parameter `HistoryMode.ReplaceState` so that the navigation command doesn't push a "history entry" into the browser page.
+If that was the case, then a user will be trapped in `/login` as every time the user hits the Back button of the browser, he or she will go back to `/overview` which is a protected page that takes you back again to `/login` and so on and so forth.

 > There are cases where the user information is loaded from the [Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) after a previous login attempt when the application is re-initialized after a full refresh.
 This way, the user wouldn't be `Anonymous` anymore and you have access to secure pages, such as the overview page in our example.